LeonRichardsonDS/Data-Visualisation-Report/README.md

 # Data-Visualisation-Report
-### A composite visualisation I created and accompanying report for my Master's.
+### A composite visualisation and accompanying report I completed for a Master's assignment.

 Off the back of my investigation of enterprise growth in my first piece of coursework (see IJC437 repository) I decided to see if I could explain Doncaster's exceptional enterprise performance which my modelling could not.